canonical/maas/docs/troubleshooting.rst

 DHCP SERVER* as this will cause no end of confusion to the rest of your network and most likely won't discover any nodes either.

-**SOLUTION**: You will need to either:

-* Configure your existing DHCP server to point to the MAAS server.
+**SOLUTION**: You will need to configure your existing DHCP server to point to the MAAS server.

-  or

-* Enlist nodes using Avahi, which is the preferred option.
-For a quick guide to this, please see :ref:`enlist-via-boot-media`.

 Can't log in to node